NWWayward/NWWayward.github.io/_pages/Equipment.md

 - Accuracy: -10
 - Range: STR
 - Speed: 20
 - Special: The bow uses double your damage bonus.
-Using a bow always takes two hands.
+Using a bow always takes two hands (even with Monkey Grip).
 You may take a Speed 10 Aim action which gives the attack +4 Accuracy.
 You may Aim up to twice for a single attack.
 If you have to take any action which requires movement (including dodging), you lose the benefits of your aim.

 ##### Bow, Recurve Hunting
 Shinobi really never saw a purpose for shooting a bow quickly because of how much stamina was required for the draw.
 Plus, they weren't looking at killing a target in several shots, but rather, one big shot and ending the fight quickly.
 This bow is designed for hunting, but with the horses used in the warring states era, the tactics evolved to incorporate these bows to specifically be used on the backs of horses.
 A small bow with a tight string, although with less range, they fire several shots with terrifying precision.